 Click here for information regarding the disposal of smoke detectors.

 Q. Can a business use the MCMUA hazardous waste program?

-A. Pre-qualified businesses and institutions may drop off hazardous waste at the MCMUA's permanent HHW facility located at the Mount Olive transfer station by appointment and for a fee.
+A. Pre-qualified businesses and institutions determined to be a Very Small Quantity Generator (VSQG) may drop off hazardous waste at the MCMUA's permanent HHW facility located at the Mount Olive transfer station by appointment and for a $2.00/lb. fee.
+Very Small Quantity Generator (VSQG) Approval Form - Must be completed by all VSQGs prior to establishing appointment to drop-off any hazardous waste.
 Business or institutional waste is not accepted at MCMUA one-day hazardous waste disposal programs.

 Q. Are there rechargeable battery recycling programs for businesses?

 Call2Recycle® will provide free-of-charge drop-off boxes to any business for the collection and recycling of their own rechargeable batteries.
 All one has to do is sign up online at http://www.call2recycle.org.
 Retailers open to the public will be listed on the Call2Recycle® zip code locator and toll-free help-lines to encourage residents to recycle.
 Additionally, businesses can still participate in the Call2Recycle® program without being advertised as a public drop-off location if they do not want to listed as such.
 Since everything is free of charge, the MCMUA is encouraging every business and/or public agency to request a drop-off box for its office or work site.
 Click here for more information about household battery recycling/disposal.